liam-wiltshire/talks/hackthesystem/content.md

 ???
 - Who has see a link like this before?
     - Fairly common - control where we will be sent back to after logging in (or performing some other action)
-- This can be used to gain trust (and then potentially tricker users into sharing details etc)
+- A link like this can be used to gain a users' trust, and then exploit that trust to obtain information from the user

 ---
 class: content-odd middle center